silverstripe/silverstripe-mfa/docs/en/userguide/01_User_manual/05_Managing_your_MFA_settings.md

 # Managing your MFA settings

-You can add, reset or remove MFA methods in your CMS Profile, which can be visited by clicking on your name in the top left area of the CMS interface.
-The MFA settings are protected by **Sudo Mode**, which means you may need to re-enter your password to access them.
+You can add, reset, or remove MFA methods in your CMS Profile, which can be visited by clicking on your name in the top left area of the CMS interface.
+The MFA settings are protected by "sudo mode", which means you may need to re-enter your password to access them.

 <img src="../_images/01-05-1-sudo-mode.png" width="1024" />